jbcodeforce/aws-studies/docs/data/index.md

 * Ensure parameter groups or DB is configured to only allow SSL connections
 * Specify a time window to do maintenance, for version to version migration for example.

+### Backup

+RDS has automatic bakcup executed daily during the maintenance window.
+But the transaction logs are backed-up every 5 minutes.

+* It is possible to restore the DB states from oldest backup to 5mn ago.
+* 1 to 35 days of retention for automatic backup (0 to disable).
+If you use manual backup with snapshot, then retention is defined as long as you want.

+!!! note
+    The manual snapshot can be used when using the database rarely, and the cost of keeping a snapshot, is far less than letting the DB running.

 ## Aurora

 Proprietary SQL database storage engine, works using **Postgresql** and **mysql** drivers.

-It is cloud optimized and claims 5x performance improvement over mySQL on RDS, and 3x for Postgresql.
+* **Operations**:  less operation, auto scaling storage: it can grow up by increment of 10GB to 128 TB.
+* **Security**: AWS responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing users in DB, enforcing SSL.
+* **Reliability**: Multi AZ, HA

-The major benefit is the automatic storage scaling: it can grow up by increment of 10GB to 128 TB.
-Sub 10ms replica lag, up to 15 replicas (MySQL has only 5 replicas).
+* **Performance**: Sub 10ms replica lag, up to 15 replicas (MySQL has only 5 replicas).
 It costs 20% more than RDS.
+5x performance improvement over mySQL on RDS, and 3x for Postgresql.

 ### HA and Read Scaling

 Failover in Aurora is instantaneous.
 It’s HA (High Availability) native.
 Use 1 master - 5 readers to create 6 copies of the data over 3 AZs.
 It supports cross-region replications.

-* It needs 4 coies out of 6 to consider write operation as successful.
+* It needs 4 copies out of 6 to consider write operation as successful.
-* And 3 copies out of 6 need for read operations.
+* And 3 copies out of 6 needed for read operations.
 * There is a self-healing capability in case of data corruption with peer-to-peer replication.
 * Storage is done across 100s of volumes.
 * Autoscaling on the read operation from 1 to 15 read-replicas.

  ![6](./images/aws-aurora.png)

 It is CQRS at DB level, and read can be global.
-Use **writer endpoint** for write operation and **reader endpoint**.
+Use **writer endpoint** for write operation and **reader endpoint** to access read-replicas.
+It is also possible to design replicas to run on different EC2 server type, and then **custom** endpoints can be defined to access to those servers.
+This could be interesting for analytic queries.

-It also supports one write with multiple reader and parallel query, multiple writes and serverless to automate scaling down to zero (No capacity planning needed and pay per second).
+It also supports one write with multiple readers and parallel query, multiple writes and serverless to automate scaling down to zero (No capacity planning needed and pay per second).

+### Other capabilities

-With Aurora global database one primary region is used for write and then up to 5 read only regions with replica lag up to 1 s.
+With Aurora global database, one primary region is used for write and then up to 5 read only regions with replica lag up to 1 s.
 Promoting another region (for disaster recovery) has an RTO of < 1 minute

-* **Operations**:  less operation, auto scaling storage.
-* **Security**: AWS responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing users in DB, enforcing SSL.
-* **Reliability**: Multi AZ, HA
-* **Performance**: 5x performance, up to 15 read replicas.
+* Serverless: automated database instantiation with auto scaling based on actual usage.
+This is a good approach for infrequent or impredictable usage.
+* Multi-master, to protect on write node failure.
+Every node supports read and write operations.
+The client has multiple DB connection definitions for failover.
+* **Global Aurora**: cross region replicas, or use Global Database with one primary region for R/W and up to 5 secondary regions (Read-only), with a replica lag < 1s and up to 16 read replicas per secondary region.
+Promoting a region for DR should lead to a RTO < 1 mn.
+It takes less than a second to do replicas cross region.
+* Aurora has integration with ML services like SageMaker and Comprehend.

+### Backup

+Could not be disabled, and automatic is up to 35 days retention.

+It is possible to clone an existing Aurora DB, which is fast and cost-effective.
+For example to create a 'Staging' DB from production one.

+### Code examples

 * [Building serverless applications with Amazon Aurora Serverless](https://aws.amazon.com/getting-started/hands-on/building-serverless-applications-with-amazon-aurora-serverless/)